isabella232/primetime.en/help/release-notes/tvsdk-34-android.md

 ## Known issues and limitations {#known-issues-and-limitations}

+**Android TVSDK 3.4**

+* ID3, Closed Captions, Late Binding Audio support has not been       verified for the CMAF (CBC) stream.
+* On some devices, a low reproducibility issue exists due to which    video distortion can appear on the top during trick play on CMAF    streams.

+### Known issues and limitations in the previous releases

 **Android TVSDK 3.3**

 * clcp:c608 captions are not supported for CMAF stream playback.

-### Known issues and limitations in the previous releases

 **Android TVSDK 3.2**